Virtomize/confluence-go-api/README.md

 ### Using a Personal Access Token

-To generate a confluence personal access token (PAT) see this article: https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html.
+To generate a confluence personal access token (PAT) see this article: [using personal access tokens](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).
 Only set the token in the NewAPI function

 ```
   api, err := goconfluence.NewAPI("https://<your-domain>.atlassian.net/wiki/rest/api", "", "<personal-access-token>")